 As well as providing retrieval of critically ill and injured patients, the EMRS has worked with local healthcare practitioners to improve educational opportunities relating to rural emergency care.

-The service has also developed a world leading reputation for research relating to critical care retrieval and in the education and training of critical care practitioners.
+The service has also developed a world leading reputation for research relating to critical care retrieval and in the education and training of specialist and advanced retrieval practitioners.